backup-manager/backup-manager/README.md

 This isn't a `1.0` release.

-This initial release is _VERY_ likely to have bugs and is also very like to change given feedback from users.
+This package is actively being developed and we would like to get feedback to improve it.
 [Please feel free to submit feedback.](https://github.com/heybigname/backup-manager/issues/new)

 ### Quick and Dirty